iamsiriil/sc_harmonizer01/README.md

 ## License

+As of 2025-10-19, harmony01 is licensed under the GNU General Public License v3 (GPLv3).

-This project is released under the MIT License.
+All code committed prior to this date was licensed under the MIT License.

+Author: Siriil